 These findings make it clear that antidepressants should never be used to address depression.
 Instead of taking these medications, you should turn to natural remedies and lifestyle changes to alleviate this disorder.

 Changing Your Lifestyle May Help You in Coping With Depression

-Sometimes, a few lifestyle tweaks may be all that's needed to help bring your mood and mental health back in optimal condition.
+Sometimes, a few lifestyle tweaks may be all that’s needed to help bring your mood and mental health back to optimal condition.
 If you want to learn how to deal with or beat depression naturally, you can start by implementing these basic lifestyle changes: